Yessica Ramírez

-Yessica Guadalupe Ramírez Meza represented the Mexican state of Baja California in the national pageant Nuestra Belleza México.
-She represent Mexico in the Miss World 2004 pageant, held in Sanya, China on December 4, 2004.
+Yessica Guadalupe Ramírez Meza is a Mexican model and beauty pageant titleholder who represented the Mexican state of Baja California in the national pageant Nuestra Belleza México.
+She represented Mexico in the Miss World 2004 pageant, held in Sanya, China on December 4, 2004.
 During the pageant, Ramírez was a semi-finalist and was also awarded the title of Miss World Top Model.
 She was born in Culiacán, Sinaloa, but raised in Tijuana, Baja California.